f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Token Lifetime via CLI
 ----------------------

-As mentioned in the introduction, the webUI uses tokens and the timeout is based on five token refreshes failing, so the value is essentially five times the configured token lifetime.
+As mentioned in the introduction, the webUI and API use token based authentication and the timeout is based on five token refreshes failing, so the value is essentially five times the configured token lifetime.
 Use the command **system aaa restconf-token config lifetime <value-in-minutes>** to set the token lifetime.
 You may configure the restconf-token lifetime via the CLI.
 The value is in minutes, and the client is able to refresh the token five times before it expires.
 As an example, if the restconf-token lifetime is set to 1 minute, an inactive webUI session will have a token expire after one minute, but it can be refreshed a maximum of five times.
-This will result in the webUI session timing out after 5 minutes.
+This will result in a webUI session or API timing out after 5 minutes.

 .. code-block:: bash